hansifer/tab-copy/website/src/pages/roadmap.md

 Adds more control over existing built-in formats.

-Includes a "List marker" option for some formats (None", "Bullet", or "Number).
+Includes a "List marker" option for some formats ("None", "Bullet", or "Number").

 ## Compatibility with Session Buddy

-Introduces a clipboard variant that can be pasted directly into a Session Buddy session or collection.
+Introduces a full-fidelity clipboard variant that can be pasted directly into a Session Buddy session or collection.

 ## Support for more browsers

-Offers extension versions for Firefox, Edge, and Safari.
+Provides extension versions for Firefox, Edge, and Safari.

 ## Graphical custom format tokens

-Streamlines the user experience by replacing text-based tokens.
+Refines the user experience by replacing the use of text-based tokens.